dallascard/scholar/README.md

 Preprocess the data using:

-`python preprocess_data.py data/imdb/train.jsonlist data/imdb/processed/ --vocab-size 2000 --label sentiment --test data/imdb/test.jsonlist`
+`python preprocess_data.py data/imdb/train.jsonlist data/imdb/processed/ --vocab-size 2000 --label sentiment --test-prefix data/imdb/test.jsonlist`

 Train a model on this corpus with 10 topics using sentiment as a label on GPU 0:

-`python run_scholar.py data/imdb/processed/ -k 10 --test test --labels sentiment --device 0`
+`python run_scholar.py data/imdb/processed/ -k 10 --test-prefix test --labels sentiment --device 0`

 ## Preprocessing and file formats: